totra-ts/oop/README.md

 The goal is to maintain a stable interface, minimizing breaking changes.
 TOTRA's core has no external dependencies, allowing for straightforward updates.

+The biggest question is naming conventions - we want this to be as intuitive as possible, and we think there are still some changes that could help with that.

 ### What's the release roadmap?

 TOTRA is being validated in various projects to ensure interface stability.
 The roadmap includes: